Find Affordable College Courses

 $13,850 Average Tuition & Fees

 University of Minnesota - Duluth came in at #7 in this year’s edition of the Best Value Communication & Journalism Schools in Minnesota ranking.
-UMN Duluth is a moderately-sized public school located in the city of Duluth.
+UMN Duluth is a medium-sized public school located in the city of Duluth.

 The average tuition and fees for an in-state undergraduate at UMN Duluth are $13,850 a year.
 On average, communication and journalism graduates from UMN Duluth take out $24,313 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $193.